Contact us for more info about Tanzania Mountain Bike Tour

 DAY 2

 We'll depart in good time and drive to the entrance of Lake Manyara National Park.
 The journey leads us through hilly farmland with cornfields and coffee trees.
-We may see our first monkeys, and trees full of storks and their nests.
-After a picnic lunch we start our game drive through this National Park which stretches for 50km along the base of the rusty-gold 600m high Rift Valley escarpment.
-We will see flamingoes and pelicans and maybe lions resting in trees!
-Around 4.30-5pm we’ll head to our tent site at Mta wa Mbu, set in a lovely natural camp with a spacious sitting area and amenities including hot showers.
+We may see monkeys as well as trees full of storks in their nests.
+After a picnic lunch we start our game drive through this National Park which stretches for 50km along the base of the rusty-gold 600 metre high Rift Valley escarpment.
+We should see flamingos, pelicans and maybe lions resting in trees!
+Around 4.30pm to 5pm we’ll head to our Lodge at Mto Wa Mbu, set in a lovely natural site with a spacious sitting area and amenities including hot showers.

 Meals: Breakfast, Lunch, Dinner